jan-codex/Data-Analysis-using-Power-BI-and-MySQL/README.md

 ## 💡 Key Business Questions & Insights

+**1. Demographic Insights (examples)**

+a.
+Who prefers energy drink more?  (male/female/non-binary?)

+b.
+Which age group prefers energy drinks more?

+c.
+Which type of marketing reaches the most Youth (15-30)?

+**2. Consumer Preferences:**

+a.
+What are the preferred ingredients of energy drinks among respondents?

+b.
+What packaging preferences do respondents have for energy drinks?

+**3. Competition Analysis:**

+a.
+Who are the current market leaders?

+b.
+What are the primary reasons consumers prefer those brands over ours?

+4. Marketing Channels and Brand Awareness:

+a.
+Which marketing channel can be used to reach more customers?

+b.
+How effective are different marketing strategies and channels in reaching our customers?

+**6. Brand Penetration:**

+a.
+What do people think about our brand? (overall rating)

+b.
+Which cities do we need to focus more on?

+**7. Purchase Behavior:**

+a.
+Where do respondents prefer to purchase energy drinks?

+b.
+What are the typical consumption situations for energy drinks among respondents?

+c.
+What factors influence respondents' purchase decisions, such as price range and limited edition packaging?

+**8. Product Development**

+a.
+Which area of business should we focus more on our product development?
+(Branding/taste/availability)

+**Secondary Insights**

+**Give 5 recommendations for CodeX**

+● What immediate improvements can we bring to the product?

+● What should be the ideal price of our product?

+● What kind of marketing campaigns, offers, and discounts we can run?

+● Who can be a brand ambassador, and why?

+● Who should be our target audience, and why?

+# Insights

 ### 1. Demographic Insights
 - **Gender Preference:** 60% of energy drink consumers are male.
 - **Age Group:** 55% are aged 19–30, indicating youth preference.